CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

 For this tool, you should mark superscripts and subscripts in the Word document with &lt;sup>, &lt;/sup>, &lt;sub>, and &lt;/sub>, as described below.

-This tool looks for strings indicating subscript/superscript tags in the html document (where the angle brackets <> have been converted to their html entities by Dreamweaver) and changes them to be actual tags.
+This tool looks for strings indicating subscript/superscript tags in the html document (where the angle brackets &lt;> have been converted to their html entities by Dreamweaver) and changes them to be actual tags.
 Afterwards, it joins consecutive sup and sub tags.

 #### Steps to mark superscripts and subscripts in Word